dinoboy197/CarND-LaneLines-P1/writeup.md

 1. Create a trapezoidal image mask, encompassing the two lane lines in which the vehicle is travelling and extending approximately to the horizon of the lane.
 1. Create a copy of the Canny-edge-detected image, including only the pixels in the mask from the previous step.
 1. Apply a Hough transformation on the masked Canny-edge-detected image, using rho=2, theta=1 degree, Hough threshold=15, minimum line length=60 pixels and maximum line gap=30 pixels.
-1. Use the Hough transformation lines to draw lane lines onto a blank black canvass (`draw_lines()`)
+1. Use the Hough transformation lines to draw lane lines onto a blank black canvas (`draw_lines()`)
    1. Group the lines by the sign of their slope.
    1. In each group:
       1. Remove lines with zero or infinite slope.
       1. Compute the slope and y-intercept for each line.
       1. Remove lines whose slope is more than two standard deviations away from the median.
       1. Average slopes and intercepts of remaining lines.
-    1. Draw the line with average slope and intercept onto the blank black canvass, using the bounding box of the mask.
+      1. Draw the line with average slope and intercept onto the blank black canvas, using the bounding box of the mask.
-1. Overlay the black canvass (now including lane lines) onto a copy of the original image.
+1. Overlay the black canvas (now including lane lines) onto a copy of the original image.
 1. Return the new image with lane lines drawn.

 Some example images after each stage in the pipeline: